Discover Lewa Wildlife Conservancy

 April to June

-The short rains start this time and they rain till the end of Dec at times.
-Not so good time to visit Lewa Conservancy since the roads get messy during this time.
+The short rains start this time, and they rain till the end of December at times.
+Not a good time to visit Lewa Conservancy since the roads get messy during this time.

 High Season